saenuma/flaarum/README.md

 2. Create a service account and store the downloaded json in your flaarum folder (gotten from `flaarum.cli pwd`)

-3. Launch the service with `GOOGLE_APPLICATION_CREDENTIALS=/path/to/crendentials/in/your/flaarum/folder flaarum.lgcp l launchfile`
-    where launchfile is the name of the file created in step 1 excluding the path.
+3. Launch the service with `flaarum.lgcp l launchfile serviceaccountfile` where launchfile is the name of the file created in step 1 excluding the path and serviceaccountfile is the json in step 2 excluding the path.

 4. SSH into the server and run `flaarum.prod r` to get your key string.
 Needed in your program to connect to your flaarum server.